 About the course

-Following the success of two consecutive online courses, we are pleased to offer the course in the same format in February 2023.
-You can read about participants' experience of the course in previous years here.
+Following the success of three consecutive online courses, we are pleased to offer the course in the same format in February 2024.
+You can read about participants' experience of the course in previous years.

 This live and interactive course is multi-disciplinary and employs a blend of theoretical and practical components.
 Consistent with the high pedagogical standards of Melbourne Law School, the course utilises mixed delivery methods including: